-- Commercial real estate spans many diverse sectors such as land, office, retail, industrial, property management, leasing, investment, and development.
+Commercial real estate spans many diverse sectors such as land, office, retail, industrial, property management, leasing, investment, and development.
 Property deals can be time consuming from initial interest to the closing table, and highly competitive.
 Financial analysis, market demographic and environmental research are involved.
-Commercial real estate commissions on transactions can vary widely between .5 and 10%.
+Commercial real estate commissions on transactions can vary widely.

 Here's how to get started as a real estate professional in Pennsylvania: